blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

   name: "Dorina Evans"
   role: "Teaching Assistant<br>Coding, Robotics, and Math"
   photo:  "/images/instructors/dorina.JPG"
-  bio: "Dorina, a rising eighth-grader at St. Anne’s-Belfield School, is passionate about robotics and mathematics, dedicating her time to excelling in these fields.
+  bio: "Dorina is a seventh-grader at St. Anne’s-Belfield School.
+She is passionate about robotics and mathematics.
 </p><p>
 Dorina is a member of the Next Level FLL Challenge Team, which won the Virginia Championship and represented the school at the 2025 FIRST Championship.
 Dorina leads the FIRST Tech Challenge Team, which earned a 2025 Control Award for programming and robot design, and co-leads the Aerial Drones Boballions Team, which qualified for the Northeast Regional Championship.
 At the 2024 _Girls Excelling in Math_ (GEM) competition, Dorina earned first place in the individual competitions, first overall in team rankings, and third place in team engineering.
 "